Mchy-DP/Mchy/docs/lang.md

 ## Misc
 ### Comments
-Any line begining with a `#` symbol is a code comment and will not be executed.
+Any line beginning with a `#` symbol is a code comment and will not be executed.
 ```py
 # Not a real line
 print("Real line")